[Analysis] Macron on Western boots in Ukraine: What he really meant

 But despite the blowback, French prime minister Gabriel Attal repeated Macron's line on Tuesday morning.

-French MEP and former Macron-cabinet member Nathalie Loiseau also defended his comments, saying he meant only that Western special forces would become more active in Ukraine, not that foreign soldiers would go to fight en masse in the trench-and-artillery battlefields in the country's southeast.
+French liberal MEP and former Macron-cabinet minister Nathalie Loiseau also defended his comments, saying he meant only that Western military experts would become more active in Ukraine, not that foreign soldiers would go to fight en masse in the trench-and-artillery battlefields in the country's southeast.

 "The idea isn't to go to the frontline," she told EUobserver on Tuesday.